Stonks/tickers/README.md

 # tickers
-All historical ticker data the NASDAQ and NYSE
+historical ticker data for the NASDAQ and NYSE.

+More to come soon!